scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 - By default, all non-required fields have default values in the constructor of the generated case classes.
 When setting `no_default_values_in_constructor` to `true` no default values will be generated for all fields.

+- Setting `oneofs_after_fields_in_constructor` to `true` brings back the deprecated behavior for constructor parameters order: up to ScalaPB 0.9.1, oneof fields appeared last in the constructor parameters list for generated messages, no matter where they were declared in the proto file.
+This flag was introduced to provide a smoother transition for clients that rely on the legacy order.

 # Package-scoped options